xeeeveee/sudoku/README.md

 Returns the puzzle array

 **boolean** `setPuzzle(array $puzzle = [])`
-Sets the puzzle array - If the `$puzzle` parameter is omitted or an invalid array structure is pass, a empty grid will be generated and it will return false
+Sets the puzzle array - If the `$puzzle` parameter is omitted or an invalid array structure is pass, a empty grid will be generated and false will be returned.
+Note: Setting the puzzle always resets the solution to an empty grid.

 **array** `getSolution()`
 Returns the solution array

+**boolean** `setSolution(array $solution)`
+Sets the solution, if the `$solution` parameter supplied is an invalid format false is returned and the solution is not modified

 **boolean** `solve()`
 Attempts to solve the puzzle

 **boolean** `isSolved()`
-Returns true is a valid solution to the puzzle has been calculated
+Returns true if a the solution is valid for the current puzzle

 **boolean** `isSolvable()`
 Returns true if the puzzle is solvable - This is significantly quicker then actually solving the puzzle

 **boolean** `generatePuzzle($cellCount = 15)`
-Generates a new puzzle array, the `$cellCount` parameter specifies how many cells will be pre-populated, effectively manipulating the difficulty.
-0 - 81 are valid values for `$cellCount` if any other value is supplied, the default of 15 will be used.
-Returns the puzzle array on completion
+Generates a new puzzle, the `$cellCount` parameter specifies how many cells will be pre-populated, effectively manipulating the difficulty.
+0 - 81 are valid values for `$cellCount` if any other value is supplied false is returned.
+Note: Generating a puzzle always resets the solution to an empty grid.